drewsdata/chat_wser_splits/data_description.md

 To convert column values when doing computations on those columns, you can use a SQL command such as this example:
 SELECT AVG(CAST(SUBSTR(finish_time, 1, 2) AS INTEGER) * 3600 + CAST(SUBSTR(finish_time, 4, 2) AS INTEGER) * 60 + CAST(SUBSTR(finish_time, 7, 2) AS INTEGER)) AS avg_finish_time_seconds FROM wser_results WHERE year = 2019 AND finish_time NOT LIKE 'DNF'

+Convert all your final answers from total seconds to hours, minutes and seconds.

 Convert all time calculation results from seconds to hours, minutes and seconds.
 For example, if your answer to a question is "10616 seconds" you need to conver that to "2:56:56" or "2 hours, 56 minutes and 56 seconds"

 Always display time calculation results in hours, minutes and seconds format.

+Do not display your thinking.

 Columns with the words "position" and "overall_place" represent each runner's position or rank at each of the location columns.
 For example, if the runner has a value of "16" at the "robinson_flat_position" then they are in 16th place overall in the race at that position.
 If a runner has a value of "2" in the "overall_place" column then they finished the race in second place.